Accessibility statement for the Education, Skills & Employment Portal and Associated Applications

 Technical information about this website’s accessibility

-Welsh Government is committed to making websites accessible in accordance with the Public Sector Bodies (Websites and Mobile applications) (No. 2) Accessibility Regulations 2018.
+The Welsh Government is committed to making websites accessible in accordance with the Public Sector Bodies (Websites and Mobile applications) (No. 2) Accessibility Regulations 2018.

 Compliance status